plotly/documentation/_posts/python/README.md

 10. To proof your work follow these steps: https://github.com/plotly/documentation/blob/source/Contributing.md#rendering-the-pages-locally

 ##### At https://plot.ly/python
-11. Check your Tutorial!!!!
-This is a <b>very important</b> step.
-  <b>PLEASE</b> visit https://plot.ly/python/your-tutorial and make sure everything looks correct :)
+11. Your changes haven't been deployed yet so they won't be online.
+That said, <b>PLEASE</b> visit https://plot.ly/python/your-tutorial and make sure everything looks correct once they have been deployed by either **@cldougl** or **@bcdunbar**.

   - Some common problems that you should check for:
     - Make sure all plots appear! (*you may want to sign out of your Plotly account to ensure you didn't accidentally embed private plots)